Euro zone agrees to lend Spain up to 100 billion euros

 Washington, which is worried the euro zone crisis could drag the U.S. economy down in an election year, welcomed the announcement.

+Likewise, the Group of Seven developed nations - the United States, Germany, France, Britain, Italy, Japan and Canada - heralded the move as a milestone as the euro zone moves toward tighter financial and budgetary ties.

 Officials said there had been a heated debate over the International Monetary Fund’s role in Spain’s bank rescue, which Madrid wanted kept to a minimum.
-It will not provide any of the money.
+The IMF will not provide any of the money.

 In the end it was agreed that the IMF would help monitor reforms in Spain’s banking sector, while EU institutions would ensure Spain stuck to its broader economic commitments.